gvwilson/sdxpy/src/viewer/index.md

-If `setup` calls the constructors of specific classes to create the window, buffer, and cursor objects, we will have to rewrite the entire method each time we change which classes we want to use for any of those three things.
+If `setup` calls the constructors of specific classes to create the window, buffer, and cursor objects, we will have to rewrite the entire method each time we change the classes we use for those things.
-Putting constructor calls in [%g factory_method "factory methods" %] makes the code longer, but allows us to override them one by one.
+Putting constructor calls in [%g factory_method "factory methods" %] makes the code longer but allows us to override them one by one.
 We didn't do this when we were first writing these examples;
 instead,